 When it comes to upholstery, disinfecting smoke damage can be a tricky task.
 You will need to begin by vacuuming all the soot using a nozzle.
 Keep the nozzle at a level that ensures no soot is rubbed into the fabric, at the same time making sure you suck up the soot into the vacuum.
 Later, sprinkle some baking soda on the upholstery.
 Let it sit for over 24 hours to absorb all the odours and then run the vacuum over it.
 You could use the cleaning solution (trisodium phosphate) on certain areas of furniture with caution.
 Before doing this, do a little research on the material to ensure it is safe to use the solution.
 Warm water mixed with vinegar is a good solution to use on wooden surfaces to remove odours.
 Dry thoroughly after cleaning.

-Clean carpets and flooring:
+Clean carpets and flooring.

 Get your carpets thoroughly cleaned and deodorised by professional carpet cleaners after the fire event.
 If the damage is extreme, you might have to replace them with new ones.
 For wooden flooring, a solution of water and vinegar can be used for treatment.
 To treat/disinfect linoleum, you can use a solution of water and bleach.
 If your home has other kinds of flooring such as tiles, you should contact the manufacturer to know the best method of cleaning after smoke damage.

-Get in touch with the pros:
+Get in touch with a professional.